tdechaize/tools_tde/How config MinGW GCC C_C++ compiler (official version) (32 bits) into CodeBlocks.md

 But, it's much easy to use GCC of MinGW directly into CB IDE especially with complex C program (many C sources and many subdirectories ...)    -)

+### PS3 : Principal syntax of tools GCC

-PS3 : Command "gcc" present a very "verbose" list of options, but to resume principal and useful options, you can use by example :
+Command "gcc" present a very "verbose" list of options, but to resume principal and useful options, you can use by example :
 	"-m16" 				Generate i386 16 bits object or executable.
 	"-m32" 				Generate i386 32 bits object or executable.